graphpql/graphpinator-constraint-directives/README.md

 ### Variance

-Question of variance comes into play, because field, argument and object constraints can be declared in an interface context and than implemented by concrete type.
+Question of variance comes into play, because field, argument and object constraints can be declared in an interface context and then implemented by concrete type.
 Traditional rules apply here.

-- Covariance for Field constraints - child can restrict parent's constraint, but may not loose it.
+- Covariance for Field constraints - child can restrict parent's constraint, but may not release it.
-- Contravariance for Argument constraints - child can loose parent's constraint, but may not restrict it.
+- Contravariance for Argument constraints - child can soften parent's constraint, but may not restrict it.
 - Invariance for Object constraints - child must contain the same constraint as parent.